bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 Reducing the maximum size of request headers is also a good idea.
 Default value is 1 MiB.
 For our service, 1 KiB will do.

 Go http server creates a new context for each request.
 By default, it uses `context.Background` as a parent context.
 We want to override this as well, so the caller can set the parent context.
-This way we can gracefully stop all the requests when parent receives an interrupt signal.
+This way we can gracefully stop all requests when parent receives an interrupt signal.

 ```go
 srv := http.Server{